learn-co-students/oo-through-associations-001/README.md

 ### Step 1: Defining Our Models

 Open up the `lib` directory and you'll see two files, `nineties_teen.rb` and `cd.rb`.
 Let's start by building out our `NinetiesTeen` class.
 That class should be initialized with a name that it takes in as an argument.
 It should also be initialized with an `@cd_collection` variable that is set equal to an empty array.
 While we're at it, let's make an `attr_accessor` for `name`.
-We need to greate an `attr_accessor` for `cd_collection`.
+We need to create an `attr_accessor` for `cd_collection`.
 This `attr_accessor` will hold the `@cd_collection` array for us.
 It knows to contain that array due to the super-smart naming conventions of Ruby.

 With our `cd_collection` `attr_accessor` in place, a teen can retrieve, or "get", their cd collection *and* add to, or "set" their cd collection.